 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking carbamazepine?
+What should I avoid while taking Carbatrol?

-Carbamazepine side effects
+Carbatrol side effects

 Report any new or worsening symptoms to your doctor, such as: sudden mood or behavior changes, depression, anxiety, insomnia, or if you feel agitated, hostile, restless, irritable, or have thoughts about suicide or hurting yourself.

+Carbatrol may cause serious side effects.
 Call your doctor at once if you have:

 slow, fast, or pounding heartbeats;

-Common side effects may include:
+Common side effects of Carbatrol may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect carbamazepine?
+What other drugs will affect Carbatrol?

 Sometimes it is not safe to use certain medications at the same time.
-Some drugs can raise or lower your blood levels of carbamazepine, which may cause side effects or make carbamazepine less effective.
-Carbamazepine can also affect blood levels of certain other drugs, making them less effective or increasing side effects.
+Some drugs can affect your blood levels of other drugs you take, which may increase side effects or make the medications less effective.

 More about Carbatrol (carbamazepine)